 Over the last 10-15 years, there has been a growth in open plan living, with many domestic properties purposely being built to allow maximum light levels, often incorporating large volumes of glass in the design.
 It’s impossible to hang a radiator or any other heating system on a glass wall.
 In such scenarios installing Underfloor Heating (UFH) is the only effective solution.
 However, this can poses additional challenges, particularly in buildings that incorporate large concertina glass doors, creating an additional area for heat loss.

 Embracing smart heating controls

 With smart devices taking over our lives, smart controls are taking over the traditional heating controls.
-JG Aura smart heating control solutions by John Guest allow for time and temperature control for individual rooms.
+JG Underfloor Heating Controls solutions by John Guest allow for time and temperature control for individual rooms.
 Using such smart controls not only can you regulate individual room temperature remotely, but also save money spent in heating rooms not in use.

 In many ways, a plumber’s job can be made easier or more difficult by the construction method chosen for each new build.
 To best prepare yourself for first fix challenges, it’s important that you have flexible and adaptable tools in the back of your van and for that, plastic, and Speedfit, is one way you can future-proof your plumbing methods for many years to come.